michaeltelford/wgit/README.md

 **Extension Notes**:

 - Any links should be mapped into `Wgit::Url` objects; Url's are treated as Strings when being inserted into the database.
 - Any object (like a Nokogiri object) will not be inserted into the database, its up to you to map each object into a native type e.g. `Boolean, Array` etc.

 ## Caveats

 Below are some points to keep in mind when using Wgit:

-- All Url's must be prefixed with an appropiate protocol e.g. `https://`
+- All `Wgit::Url`'s must be prefixed with an appropiate protocol e.g. `https://`

 ## Executable